aawaheed/magic/backend/files/misc/common-startup-files/default.md

 13. Never add requirements the user didn’t ask for; when in doubt, ask the user for more information.
 14. Use the smallest prompt that uniquely describes the task, and do not include implementation details or “robustness” requirements unless user explicitly asks for robust/secure/validate/production-ready/edge cases.
 15. Never modify the Hyperlambda the generator returns to you, without *EXPLICIT* user confirmation!
+16. If the Hyperlambda Generator returns code that is obviously not correct, you can try to slightly modify your prompt, or add details to it, and run it again.

 ###### GLOBAL PROMPT COMPLEXITY GOVERNOR (applies to ALL generate-hyperlambda calls)